wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       Used in position or negative feedback with a :term:`plant` to bring about a desired :term:`system state <state>` by driving the difference between a :term:`reference` signal and the :term:`output` to zero.

    convolution
-      A mathematical operation that creates a function from a combination of two others.
-It expresses how the shape of one function gets modified by the other.
-A common way to "filter" sensor input is to apply a *convolution* to it, using a specifically-chosen filtering function.
+      A mathematical operation that calculates a weighted moving average of one function, with the weights assigned by a second function.
+A common way to "filter" sensor input is to apply a *convolution* to it, using a carefully-chosen filtering function.
 See `convolution <https://en.wikipedia.org/wiki/Convolution>`__. on wikipedia for more info.

    counter-electromotive force
       A :term:`voltage` generated in a spinning motor.
 The voltage is a result of the fact that has a coil of wire rotating near a magnet.
 See `Counter-electromotive_force <https://en.wikipedia.org/wiki/Counter-electromotive_force>`__ on wikipedia for more info.